phobos2077/Fallout2_Restoration_Project/README.md

 1. [Party Orders](https://github.com/BGforgeNet/fallout2-party-orders) mod can be downloaded separately.

 ### Translations
-If you want to play a localized version, grab the corresponding language file from the latest release.
-Extract it into `mods` subdirectory inside game root.
+If you want to play a localized version:
+1. Grab the corresponding language file from the latest release.
+Drop it into `mods` subdirectory.
+1. Change `language=english` in `fallout2.cfg` to your selected language.

-Most translations are incomplete, they are provided as is. **You** can [help with completion](https://tra.bgforge.net/projects/fallout/rp/).
-Some details are [here](docs/translations.md).
+Most translations are incomplete, they are provided as is.
+You can [help with completion](https://tra.bgforge.net/projects/fallout/rp/).
+Details are [here](docs/translations.md).

 ### Reporting issues
 If you've found an issue: